MaxMaeder/Python-Notes/index.md

 - MRO and class initialization
   - Like other OOP languages, a subclass is expected to call a parent's constructor in it's constructor
   - Nuance: since method resolution follows a DFS ordering, a class which doesn't inherit from anything might still be required to call `super().__init__()`
-    - For an example see `Shape` in the above code snippet
+    - For an example, think about what super constructor `Shape` would need to call in the above code snippet (following the MRO)
     - This obviously can get confusing, solution is to just not do fancy things with inheritance

 ### Abstract Base Classes (ABCs)